srv1n/kurpod/README.md

 - **No built-in TLS** - Requires reverse proxy for HTTPS
 - **Web-only interface** - No native mobile apps yet
 - **Manual backups** - No automated backup system
+- **Platform testing** - I've tested on Mac extensively.
+Other platforms not much.

 ---